dotnet/aspire/src/Components/Aspire.Azure.Storage.Queues/README.md

                        .WithReference(queue);
 ```

-The `AddQueues` method adds a Azure Storage queue to the builder.
+The `AddQueues` method adds an Azure Storage queue to the builder.
 Or `AddConnectionString` can be used to read connection information from the AppHost's configuration (for example, from "user secrets") under the `ConnectionStrings:queue` config key.
 The `WithReference` method passes that connection information into a connection string named `queue` in the `MyService` project.
 In the _Program.cs_ file of `MyService`, the connection can be consumed using:

 ```csharp
 builder.AddAzureQueueClient("queue");